clintonhealthaccess/lmis-mobile-core-refui/README.md

 Clone the code and read code snippets of how lmis mobile core can be leveraged.

-# Build your own mobile app

-You can either start anew or fork this repo.

-Refer to https://github.com/clintonhealthaccess/lmis-mobile-core/wiki/User-guide for how to use lmis mobile core APIs.

 # Set up your server

 ```